There has been an increase in both physical and emotional abuse since the onset of the pandemic.

 There are many services that provide support.
 Women and children’s charity Refuge provides emergency shelters for women who are fleeing domestic abuse and a range of support and information on how to recognise and recover from abuse.
 It runs a 24-hour free domestic abuse helpline on 0808 2000 247.
 Women’s Aid also offers support, information and live chat for victims.
 For men, the charity Respect provides advice and help on 0808 801 0327.

-What if a friend is struggling with emotional abuse?
+What if a friend is showing signs of emotional abuse?

-‘Signs can be difficult to spot, but look out for a friend or relative who seems to have changed recently — becoming more insecure, apologetic or anxious,’ says Dr McClymont.
+‘Signs and symptoms of emotional abuse can be difficult to spot, but look out for a friend or relative who seems to have changed recently — becoming more insecure, apologetic or anxious,’ says Dr McClymont.

 ‘Another warning sign is if their partner makes hurtful comments or jokes at their expense in front of you, or constantly checks in on them to find out where they are or what they are doing.’